-For a country that has not yet opened its stock market to the rest of the world, this means that the first-order condition for investment is $f'(k)^e = r + \theta + \delta$ , where $f'(k)^e$ denotes the expected marginal product of capital, r is the domestic interest rate, $\theta$ is the aggregate equity premium, and $\delta$ is the rate of depreciation of the capital stock.
-In the context of the capital asset pricing model (CAPM), $\theta$ is equal to the price of risk, $\gamma$ , times the variance of the market return, so that the first-order condition for investment under uncertainty is:
+For a country that has not yet opened its stock market to the rest of the world, this means that the first-order condition for investment is: $f'(k)^e = r + \theta + \delta$, where $f'(k)^e$ denotes the expected marginal product of capital, r is the domestic interest rate, θ is the aggregate equity premium, and δ is the rate of depreciation of the capital stock.
+In the context of the capital asset pricing model (CAPM), θ is equal to the price of risk, γ , times the variance of the market return, so that the first-order condition for investment under uncertainty is:

-(8) $$f'(k)^e = r + \gamma Var(\widetilde{r}M) + \delta,$$
+$$f'(k)^e = r + \gamma Var(\ell{\mathcal{M}}) + \delta$$ (7).

-where $\tilde{r}{M}$ is the risky return to investing in the market.
+Where P{M} is the risky return to investing in the market.

-Starting from the equilibrium in equation (8), the issue is whether liberalization reduces the cost of capital as it does when there is no uncertainty.
-The first component of the cost of capital is the domestic interest rate (r), which responds the same way to liberalization as in the case of perfect certainty-it falls to the world interest rate $(r^)$ .
+Starting from the equilibrium in Equation (7), the issue is whether liberalization reduces the cost of capital as it does in Section 2.13 The first component of the cost of capital is the domestic interest rate (r) which responds the same way to liberalization as in the case of perfect certainty; it falls to the world interest rate (r^).
 The second component of the cost of capital is the aggregate equity premium.
-Whereas the equity premium before liberalization is equal to the price of risk times the variance of the local market return, the equity premium after liberalization is equal to the price of risk times the covariance of the local market with the rest of the world (see Stulz 1999b).
+Whereas the equity premium before liberalization is equal to the price of risk times the variance of the local market return, the equity premium after liberalization is equal to the price of risk times the covariance of the local market with the rest of the world (see Stulz, 1999b).